nttmdlab-nlp/VisualMRC/README.md

    answer:
     {
     text: "answer",
-    relevant: ["Relevant bounding boxes that needs to answer the question"] }
+    relevant: ["relevant bounding boxes that needs to answer the question"] }
   }
 ]